taielab/awesome-hacking-lists/README.md

 ## BitBake

+- [IntruderPayloads](https://github.com/1N3/IntruderPayloads) - A collection of Burpsuite Intruder payloads, BurpBounty payloads, fuzz lists, malicious file uploads and web pentesting methodologies and checklists.
+- [BBProfiles](https://github.com/ghsec/BBProfiles) - Burp Bounty (Scan Check Builder in BApp Store) is a extension of Burp Suite that improve an active and passive scanner by yourself.
+This extension requires Burp Suite Pro.
 - [BugBounty](https://github.com/xer0days/BugBounty) - Bug Bounty stuffs, payloads, scripts, profiles, tips and tricks, ...
 - [BurpBounty](https://github.com/wagiro/BurpBounty) - Burp Bounty (Scan Check Builder in BApp Store) is a extension of Burp Suite that allows you, in a quick and simple way, to improve the active and passive scanner by means of personalized rules through a very intuitive graphical interface.